jlwakeley/ClassiTag/README.md

 ## Graphical User Interface (GUI)

 The GUI has the exact same functionalities as the CLI.
+If you just run `classitag.py`, without any CLI arguments, the GUI will appear.

 Push `Browse` to select the directory where the images that you want to classify are located.

 Select the desired classification from the radio buttons and push `Start Labeling` when you are ready.